Ansampes/PLPAWeek1/README.md

 ##PLPAWeek1
 ## Software Emgineering and AI Assignment

-## 1.Explain what software engineering is and discuss its importance in the technology industry.
+## 1. Explain what software engineering is and discuss its importance in the technology industry.

 Answer: